Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/using-security-controls.md

-# Module 3: Using security controls with global network policies
+# Module 3: Using security controls with global network policies which are also available in Calico open source project

 **Goal:** Leverage global network policies to segment connections within the AKS cluster.

 **Docs:** https://docs.projectcalico.org/archive/v3.20/reference/resources/globalnetworkpolicy

 ## Steps

 1. Test connectivity between application components and across application stacks, since we don't have network policy in place, the pods are reachable from any endpoints.